Likelihood Analysis of Supersymmetric SU(5) GUTs: Introduction

 This {relaxation of} universality is relevant for the evaluation of several different constraints from both the LHC and elsewhere.
 For example, the most powerful LHC constraints on the CMSSM, NUHM1 and NUHM2 are those from the classic $\ETslash$ searches \cite{ATLAS20,CMS20}.
 These constrain principally the right-handed squarks, whose decays are dominated by the ${\tilde q_R} \to q \,\neu1$ channel that maximizes the $\ETslash$ signature.
 On the other hand, the decay chains of left-handed squarks are more complicated, typically involving the $\cha1$, resulting in a dilution of the $\ETslash$ signature and more importance for final states including leptons.
 In a SUSY SU(5) GUT, the left-handed squarks and the right-handed up-type squarks appear in $\mathbf{10}$ representations whereas the right-handed down-type squarks appear in $\mathbf{\bar 5}$ representations, with independent soft SUSY-breaking masses.
 Hence the impacts of the LHC $\ETslash$ and other constraints need to be re-evaluated.

-The possible difference between the soft SUSY-breaking contributions to the masses of the squarks appearing in a $\mathbf{10}$ of SU(5), i.e., up-type squarks and left-handed down-type squarks, and those appearing in a $\mathbf{\bar 5}$ of SU(5), i.e., right-handed down-type squarks, may also be relevant to the possibility of a compressed stop spectrum.
-Also, as we shall see, with $m_5 \ne m_{10}$ there is the possibility that $m_{{\tilde u_R}, {\tilde c_R}}$ are much smaller than the other squark masses, leading to another type of compressed spectrum.
+The possible difference between the soft SUSY-breaking contributions to the masses of the squarks appearing in a $\mathbf{10}$ of SU(5), i.e., up-type squarks and left-handed down-type squarks, and those appearing in a $\mathbf{\bar 5}$ of SU(5), i.e., right-handed down-type squarks, offers a new avenue for compressing the stop spectrum.
+Also, as we shall see, with $m_5 \ne m_{10}$ there is the possibility that $m_{{\tilde u_R}, {\tilde c_R}}$ are much smaller than the other squark masses, leading to another type of compressed spectrum~\footnote{This possibility has also been noted in a supersymmetric SO(10) GUT framework~\cite{Baer:2008jn}.}.

 In principle, the constraints from flavour observables may also act differently when $m_5 \ne m_{10}$.
 For example, the soft SUSY-breaking masses of the left- and right-handed charge +2/3 quarks are independent, and flavour observables such as \bsg\ and \bmm\ depend on both of them, in general.